trackmania-rl/tmrl/readme/tuto_library.md

 device = None
 ```

-A few more options not used in this tutorial are available.
+A couple more options not used in this tutorial are available.
 In particular, `profiling` enables profiling training (but this doesn't work well with CUDA), and `agent_scheduler` enables changing the `TrainingAgent` parameters during training.

 We finally have our training class: